Summer Meetings in Vancouver - Know Before You Go!

 - During the summer, Vancouver’s arts and culture scene steps outside for a series of al fresco performances.
 Over in Vanier Park, catch a performance at Bard on the Beach, the city’s annual Shakespeare festival, or head to Malkin Bowl in Stanley Park to see one of two classic musicals at Theatre Under the Stars.
 But for many, the highlight of the city’s summer events is Honda Celebration of Light, a fireworks festival held over three nights with locals and visitors flocking to the shores of English Bay to watch.

 - Even if you’re not a baseball fan, an afternoon spent at our old-fashioned ballpark, Nat Bailey Stadium, cheering on the city’s “Single A” team, the Vancouver Canadians, is a treat.
 Vancouver’s Canadian Football League team, the BC Lions, also kick off their season, playing at downtown’s BC Place Stadium - also home to the Vancouver Whitecaps MLS soccer team playing through the summer.
 If you’re not able to score tickets, the next best thing is to catch a Whitecaps or Lions game on the big screen, surrounded by local diehard fans.
-Try The Sports Bar LIVE! at Rogers Arena, or The Blackbird.
+Try The Sports Bar LIVE! at Rogers Arena.

 - Check our Calendar of Events for more information about what's happening in the summer.

 - Even with a couple of hours of free time during your stay, you’ll have plenty of time to get an authentic Vancouver experience.
 Grab a False Creek Ferries mini-tugboat over False Creek to Granville Island, stroll around Stanley Park, or hop on board a hop-on, hop-off bus.